 An attorney should always be consulted to be sure that all documentation is in order to ensure state and government approval.

-Local television stations, radio stations, newspapers, magazines, and animal related businesses may be willing to spread the word if approached by a representative from your group.
+Seek Publicity.
+When your organization is ready to go public, be sure to distribute a press release to the media that announces an open house event or initial volunteer meeting.
+Local television stations, radio stations, newspapers, magazines, and animal-related businesses may be willing to spread the word if approached by a representative from your group.
 Mailing lists can also be rented or borrowed from other animal organizations for use in targeted direct mailings.

 The internet and social media sites can play a large role in promoting your nonprofit organization.
 Be sure to immediately create a presence on Facebook and Twitter so supporters can stay up to date with the latest information on upcoming events.
 You should also consider creating a website and email newsletter to show donors all the good work that you do with their funds.
 If you are rescuing animals directly, be sure to utilize major placement sites such as Petfinder.com to advertise adoptable pets.

+Seek Donations and Volunteers.
+Donations can come in various forms: money, materials, services, and volunteer service hours.
 A volunteer force is very important in keeping animal nonprofit groups running, so try to recruit as many members of the community as possible.
 They can assist with day to day animal care, publicity, fundraising events, and recruitment of new volunteers.

 Corporate sponsors are possible sources of funding, as many large businesses seek tax deductions through their donations to charitable groups.
 Local businesses may also be willing to contribute to a community animal organization, whether through financial support or donation of goods and services.
 Photographers may donate photos for your website or brochures, pet food manufacturers may donate their products, veterinarians may offer free or discounted services.
 Sponsors may also donate their goods and services to charity auctions and other fundraising events.